 The category "men's other sports" is comprised of four additional men's sports at the University of Nebraska at Omaha: Hockey, Golf, Soccer, and Tennis.
 There were no American Indian/Alaskan Native students on the men's other sports teams during the 2011-2013 academic years.
+There were no Asian students on the men's other sports teams during the 2011-2013 academic years.
 There were no Native Hawaiian/Pacific Islanders on the men's other sports teams during the 2011-2013 academic years.
 There were three Black/African American students on the men's other sports teams during the 2011 academic year and one Black/African American student on the men's other sports teams during the 2012 and 2013 academic years.
 There were three Hispanic/Latino students on the men's other sports teams during the 2011 academic year, six during the 2012 academic year, and seven during the 2013 academic year.
-There were 38 white Non-Hispanic students on the men's other sports teams during the 2011 academic year and 38 during the 2013 academic year.
+There were 38 white Non-Hispanic students on the men's other sports teams during the 2011 academic year, 43 during the 2012 academic year and 38 during the 2013 academic year.
 There were no Non-resident Alien student athletes on the men's other sports teams for this three-year period.
 There were no students of unknown race on the men's other sports teams in 2011 or 2012 and two in the 2013 academic year.
+There was one student of unknown race on the men's other sports teams in the 2011 academic year, three in 2012 and three in 2013.